HVAC Schools in Connecticut – Degrees & Certification

 Connecticut HVAC Licensing & Certification

-The entities which provide these national certifications include North American Technician Excellence (NATE), HVAC Excellence, and the Refrigeration Service Engineers Society (RSES).
+The entities that provide these national certifications include North American Technician Excellence (NATE), HVAC Excellence, and the Refrigeration Service Engineers Society (RSES).
 Additionally, the aforementioned EPA Section 608 certification is mandatory for anyone who works with refrigerants.

-In order to perform any heating, piping, or cooling work in CT, HVAC professionals must pursue a state license through the Connecticut Department of Consumer Protection.
+To perform any heating, piping, or cooling work in CT, HVAC professionals must pursue a state license through the Connecticut Department of Consumer Protection.
 Generally, HVAC workers begin as licensed journeypersons employed by licensed contractors and after two years, they may seek contractor-level licensure.
 There are several types of licenses available depending on a person’s training, experience, and specialty:

 • D-1: Limited Warm Air, Air Conditioning and Refrigeration Contractor (excludes oil burning; open to people with two years of experience as a licensed journeyperson or equivalent training)